 But that’s the thing to remember about being frustrated with your brand or your business.
 Frustration itself can be a really positive sign because it means you still know that something is possible.
 You just don’t know how to get there yet.

-But I definitely did it the hard way.
-I don’t want it to take you years to figure out what’s holding you back like it took me.
+And trust me it is possible.
+But I definitely did it the hard way and I don’t want it to take you years to figure it out like it took me.
 So let’s take a look at what’s keeping you running in circles right now.
 That way you can start making decisive steps forward with your branding.

 A little bit of this.. or maybe it should be a little bit of that.
 I think I want things to look like this… but wait, maybe if I went this way, it will appeal to more people.